atavory/ibex/docs/source/input_verification_and_output_processing.rst

 |

-Once an estimator has been ``fit``-ed, the order of columns of further inputs will no longer matters:
+Once an estimator has been ``fit``-ed, the order of columns of further inputs no longer matters:

     >>> trn.transform(X_1[['a', 'b']])
           a    b